 "Children are natural mimics who act like their parents despite every effort to teach them good manners."

 The foundation for good manners is respect.
 If you don't respect others, even knowing which fork to use during a formal dinner is insignificant.
 You'll still be considered rude.
 If you show respect to others, they're more likely to be nice back to you.
-If not, just remember that you've done the right thing.
+If not, just remember that you've done the right thing and move on.

 "Good manners are just a way of showing other people that we have respect for them."